 - 2 Handful Spinach

 - I also added 1/2 lemon and some fresh pineapple

-Thanks to Amy Sun for giving me some more helpful hints about juicing.
+Thanks to my friend, Amy Sun for giving me some more helpful hints about juicing.
 Here are her tips.

 - You can freeze juice up to a week in either a stainless steel water bottle or a glass mason jar.
 Make sure you feel up the glass to the top so you won’t lose any enzymes.
 If you don’t have enough juice to fill it up, fill the rest with coconut water.

 - Don’t be afraid to use yogurt, or coconut milk or even a banana – these will make the juice more of a smoothie.

 - You can juice by color – i.e. carrots, oranges, sweet potatoes